Idli Recipe (Idli Batter Ratio & Tips)

 What Is Idli?

-Idli is a popular breakfast food in South India.
-It is a soft and fluffy steamed, savory cake made with fermented lentil and rice batter.
+Idli is a popular and beloved traditional South Indian dish that is enjoyed across India and around the world.
+These soft, fluffy, savory steamed rice cakes are made from a fermented batter consisting of two main ingredients: rice and urad dal (split black gram).
 The fermentation process breaks down the starches so it is easy to digest and good for your gut health.

 The whole process of making idli at home with homemade idli batter is divided into 4 parts, soaking, grinding, fermenting, and steaming.